Top 20 Attractions in Ipoh (2024)

-Ipoh is the capital of Perak, located approximately 200km north of Kuala Lumpur.
-It has a population exceeding 720,000 people and growing relatively fast each year with an annual rate of 2%.
+Located around 200km north of Kuala Lumpur is Ipoh, the capital of Perak with a fast-growing population.
 Apart from that, it’s also one of Malaysia’s most popular cities for various food, activities and attractions.
-With so many places to visit, here are some of the top Ipoh attractions that you should check out.
+With so many places to visit, here are some of the top attractions in Ipoh you should check out.

-This clock tower, like much of Malaysia’s colonial legacy, stands out.
-In 1909, the Birch Memorial Clock Tower was opened to memorialise James Birch-the first British resident murdered by local Malay chiefs, in 1875.
-Since then, this historical site is one the main attractions in Ipoh.
-There is an air-conditioned staircase in the tower that leads up top where you can get a good view over Ipoh and its surroundings while enjoying this excellent structure for yourself.
+Another one of the many attractions in Ipoh that you should visit is the Birch Memorial Clock Tower.
+Officially opened in 1909, the clock tower was constructed to memorial James Birch, the first British resident of Perak murdered by local Malay chiefs in 1875.
+The building has an air-conditioned staircase that leads up top, where you can get a good view of Ipoh and its surroundings while enjoying this excellent structure.

 If you like to spend more time on the ground, you will be pleased to know that it is a relatively quiet spot with a bench overlooking a beautiful garden.
 You can also catch a glimpse of Malay craftsmanship in the intricate wood carvings at Birch Memorial Clock Tower.
-Ironically, the street directly north is named after James Birch’s murderer, Dato Maharajalela, revered as a local hero.
-This historic site deserves to be on your list of places to visit in Ipoh as you explore the old city’s other colonial legacies.
+Ironically, the street located north of this tower is named after Dato Maharajalela, James Birch’s murderer.

-The Ipoh Mural Art Trail was started by Eric Lai, a native of the city, to brighten up some of the Ipoh’s backstreets.
-Colourful murals adorn the walls of Panglima Street, depicting cultural and traditional aspects of local life.
-Because of that, public art has rapidly become one of the must-see Ipoh attractions.
-You can find lanes with murals that include Malaysians from all races and backgrounds, family scenes and favourite childhood activities, and Indian and Chinese dances.
+The Ipoh Mural Art Trail was started by Eric Lai, a city resident, to give life to some of Ipoh’s backstreets.
+This initiative led to colourful murals depicting cultural and traditional aspects of local life adorning the walls of Panglima Street.
+Among the murals you can expect are Malaysians from all races and backgrounds, family scenes and favourite childhood activities, and Indian and Chinese dances that have rapidly made this art trail one of the must-visit attractions in Ipoh.

 Perak Tong Cave Temple was a Buddhist sanctuary in the early 20th century, according to local folklore.
 In 1926, a Chinese Buddhist reportedly stumbled upon the cave and converted it into a monastery which is now one of Ipoh’s most popular attractions.
 When visitors enter the limestone caverns, a golden Buddha greets them as the focal point.
 A faint light also illuminates the cavern at Perak Tong Cave Temple, and large limestone walls stretch high to form a vaulted ceiling.